saaste/play-docker-aws-tutorial/README.md

 Next, click `Launch Instance` button.
 This will start a wizard.

-**Step 1: Choose an Amazon Machine Image (AMI)**
+###Step 1: Choose an Amazon Machine Image (AMI)

-From the list select the first option which should be Amazon Linux AMI.
+From the list select the first option which should be **Amazon Linux AMI**.
 Notice, that this AMI is included in the free tier which means you can try and run it for free.

-**Step 2: Choose an Instance Type**
+###Step 2: Choose an Instance Type

-By default t2.micro type is selected.
+By default `t2.micro` type is selected.
 If it is not, select it.
-This *free* option is good testing and playing around.
+This **free** option is good testing and playing around.

 Click `Next: Configure Instance Details` to continue.

-**Step 3: Configure Instance Details**
+###Step 3: Configure Instance Details

 Make sure the number of instances is `1`.

 Click `Next: Add Storage` to continue.

-**Step 4: Add Storage**
+###Step 4: Add Storage

 In here you can accept the default values.
 You should have one Root volume and nothing more.

 Click `Next: Tag Instance`

-**Step 5: Tag Instance**
+###Step 5: Tag Instance

 You don't have to do anything here.

 Click `Next: Configure Security Group`

-**Step 6: Configure Security Group**
+###Step 6: Configure Security Group

-You have to create a new security group which basically defines what kind of inbound trafic is allowed to your instance.
-By default SSH is enabled from *anywhere*.
+You have to create a new security group which basically defines what kind of traffic is allowed to your instance.
+By default SSH is enabled from **anywhere**.

-Because our plan is to run a web app, we need to open port for it.
+Because our plan is to run a web app, we need to open port 80 (HTTP) for it.
 Click `Add Rule` and select `HTTP type`.
 That is all you have to do.

 Click `Review and Launch` to continue.

-**Step 7: Review Instance Launch**
+###Step 7: Review Instance Launch

-Amazon will nag you about the open SSH but this is just a testing instance, you don't have to worry about it.
+Amazon will nag you about the open SSH rule but this is just a testing instance, so you don't have to worry about it.
 You can review all the things you did and finally click `Launch`

 You will probably get a popup asking about key pair.
 We assume you don't have it yet so select `Create a new key pair`.
 Then give a name for your key pair.
 In this tutorial we assume the key is called `test-aws-key`.
 Click `Download Key Pair`

-You'll download a key file.
-Save it to a secure location and don't loose it!
+Download the file, save it to a secure location and don't loose it!
 You will need it later!

 Finally click `Launch Instances` and your instance will be initiated.